Azure/CCOInsights/dashboards/GitHubDashboard-Contributors/GitHubDeploymentGuide.md

 - Comparison between number of open vs closed pull requests over the last months
 - ...

 An important note about this dashboard is that **this dashboard can be published in the PowerBI online service with auto refresh enabled**.
-The difference with the current versions of the other CCO dashboards is that, for this one, no dynamic queries are being done directly from the PowerBI file, meaning that it can be published and consumed directly from the [PowerBI online](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-upload-desktop-files) service.
+The difference with the current versions of the other dashboards of CCO Insights is that, for this one, no dynamic queries are being done directly from the PowerBI file, meaning that it can be published and consumed directly from the [PowerBI online](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-upload-desktop-files) service.

 ## Infrastructure